 Applications for Split Outlets

 Another application for split receptacles is to wire them so that they are fed by different electrical circuits—as is sometimes done in kitchen wiring, where one small appliance circuit controls the top receptacle in each outlet, while another small appliance circuit controls the bottom receptacle in each outlet.
 This leads to one of the cautions.
+This is seen less and less often due to the requirement that all countertop outlets must be GFCI protected and the shared neutral causes an issue in this case.

 Precautions to Take